 Click for article summary...

 The article explores how technology functions are realising tangible benefits from AI, from automating routine tasks to improving decision-making and product development.
 Success depends on integrating AI into workflows, aligning teams around clear goals, and ensuring employees have the skills to use AI effectively.
 The piece highlights that training, reskilling and capability-building are critical to scaling AI impact, enabling tech teams to move from operational efficiency to strategic innovation.
-Organisations that invest in both technology and people see faster adoption and higher returns from AI initiatives.

 click to return...